Reverse Diffusion Sequential Monte Carlo Samplers: Method details

-\Cref{alg:importance-sampler} and \Cref{alg:annealed-importance-sampler} require specifying an (initial) proposal distribution $q(\xzero \mid \xt)$.
-The choice of proposal is flexible and should ideally approximate the true posterior $p(\xzero \mid \xt)$; the closer it is, the more effective the resulting estimator.
+\Cref{alg:importance-sampler,alg:annealed-importance-sampler,alg:rejection-sampler} require specifying an (initial) proposal distribution $q(\xzero \mid \xt)$.
+The choice of this proposal is flexible and should ideally approximate the true posterior $\pi(\xzero \mid \xt)$; the closer it is, the more effective the resulting estimator.

-In the example given in the main paper, we consider a proposal based on the backward transition kernel (i.e., the likelihood), which has also been used in prior work \citep{huang2023reverse, akhound2024iterated, he2024training}.
+In \Cref{alg:importance-sampler,alg:annealed-importance-sampler,alg:rejection-sampler}, the default initial proposal is obtained by reversing the forward noising likelihood, suggested by prior work \citep{huang2023reverse, akhound2024iterated, he2024training}.
 This proposal is effective when the likelihood signal is strong—i.e., when $t$ is close to $0$—but becomes less efficient as $t$ increases and the signal weakens.

 Alternative strategies include using a Gaussian proposal centered at the current $\xt$.
 If additional information about the target distribution is available—such as its mean or covariance—it can be incorporated into the proposal.
 For instance, one may use a Laplace approximation of the target to construct an approximate posterior, which can be used as a sensible proposal.